MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 Fixed various bugs and performance issues.
 The following feature was updated for this release.

 - **Shopping is enabled by default**.
 Starting with Microsoft Edge version 87, enterprise users can benefit from shopping in Microsoft Edge.
 With Shopping features, Microsoft Edge helps users find coupons and better prices while shopping online.
-(The Coupon experience was released with Stable version 87.0.664.41).
-The Price Comparison experience is now available with this update.
+(The coupon experience was released with Stable version 87.0.664.41).
+The price comparison experience is now available with this update.
 This feature can be configured using the [EdgeShoppingAssistantEnabled](https://docs.microsoft.com/deployedge/microsoft-edge-policies#edgeshoppingassistantenabled) policy.
-[Blog Learn More](https://docs.microsoft.com/microsoft-edge/privacy-whitepaper#shopping).
+See our [Blog](https://blogs.windows.com/windowsexperience/2020/11/19/finish-up-that-holiday-shopping-with-new-features-from-microsoft-edge-and-bing/) and [Learn More](https://docs.microsoft.com/microsoft-edge/privacy-whitepaper#shopping) about Microsoft Shopping.

 ## Version 87.0.664.52: November 30